Toanhuynh997/StateEst_PDEs/README.md

 The data assimilation technique we ultilized in this work in the Ensemble Score Filter[^1] algorithm which is very effective in tracking high-dimensional nonlinear dynamical systems.
 We also consider the scenarios where the observational data is very/extremely sparse, which often undermines the performance of data assimilation.
 To handle this issue, we incorporate inpaiting techniques[^2][^3][^4] with the EnSF.

+We explore several SPDEs, including 2D Burgers' equations, Allen-Cahn equations, and Navier-Stokes equation.
+The numerical solver specified for each problem is chosen based on mainly two factors: (1) how straightforward it is to implement in PyTorch and (2) its proven effectiveness with minimal computational cost.
+Users have the freedom to substitute any of the provided solvers with their own implementations, requiring only minor adjustments to integrate them.
+Note that in this work, we restrict ourselves to uniform time steps.
+Extension to adaptive or non-uniform time-stepping will be the subject of future research.

 >[!IMPORTANT]
 >All above files are in Jupyter Notebook.
 Users need to install *torch*, *skimage*, *cv2*, *torch_dct*, *joblib*, *sklearn*, and *cvxpy* in advance.